UrbanGraph: Physics-Informed Spatio-Temporal Dynamic Heterogeneous Graphs for Urban Microclimate Prediction: Introduction

-To address these challenges, we propose the UrbanGraph framework,, illustrated in Figure~\ref{fig:framework_overview}.
-It first employs a physics-informed graph representation method to explicitly map multiple physical processes, such as shading and convection, into different types of dynamic edges, thereby transforming physical laws into a computable graph structure.
-Subsequently, we design a spatio-temporal graph network centered on a heterogeneous message-passing mechanism.
-This mechanism can assign dedicated learning functions to different physical processes \citep{schlichtkrull_modeling_2017} and capture their dynamic evolution.
-The effectiveness of this approach is validated on a custom high-fidelity, physics-based simulation benchmark dataset.
-The results on prediction accuracy and computational efficiency across multiple targets suggest that this framework can be generalized to other urban computing tasks.
+To address these challenges, we propose UrbanGraph (see Figure~\ref{fig:framework_overview}), a framework founded on a novel structure-based inductive bias for spatio-temporal modeling.
+Unlike standard approaches that rely on implicit latent graph learning, UrbanGraph transforms physical first principles into a dynamic causal topology.
+By explicitly encoding time-varying causalities—such as solar shading and anisotropic wind convection—directly into the graph structure, we impose a hard structural constraint that forces the model's receptive field to align with the actual physical domain of influence.
+This explicit causal encoding effectively reduces the hypothesis space, preventing the model from learning spurious correlations from noise.
+Subsequently, we design a spatio-temporal graph network where the heterogeneous message-passing mechanism functions as a physical operator approximator, assigning dedicated learnable parameters to disentangle distinct physical processes\citep{schlichtkrull_modeling_2017}.

-To summarize, we make the following contributions: \begin{itemize} \item We propose a physics-informed graph representation that explicitly encodes time-varying physical processes and static spatial relationships into the topology of a dynamic heterogeneous graph.
-This method offers a novel pathway for injecting temporally evolving domain knowledge into graph learning.
+To summarize, we make the following contributions: \begin{itemize} \item We propose a structure-based inductive bias via dynamic topological reconfiguration.
+By explicitly encoding time-varying physical processes into the topology of a dynamic heterogeneous graph, this method offers a novel pathway for injecting time-evolving causal knowledge into graph learning as a hard constraint.

-\item We develop a dynamic heterogeneous graph neural network architecture for the UrbanGraph framework, which efficiently learns from the complex graph sequences we propose through a heterogeneous message-passing mechanism.
-Comprehensive experiments demonstrate that the architecture achieves state-of-the-art performance in both prediction accuracy and computational efficiency.
+\item We develop a dynamic heterogeneous graph neural network architecture that efficiently learns from complex graph sequences.
+Through a specialized heterogeneous message-passing mechanism, the model achieves physical operator decoupling, allowing for precise modeling of distinct environmental interactions.Comprehensive experiments demonstrate that the architecture achieves state-of-the-art performance in both prediction accuracy and computational efficiency.
 Compared to four categories of baselines, it improves accuracy by up to 10.8\% (in R²) and efficiency by 17.0\% (in FLOPs).

 \item We provide a new, well-validated perspective for modeling urban systems.
 Results quantitatively demonstrate that the heterogeneous and dynamic mechanisms are key to the performance improvement, contributing gains of 3.5\% and 7.1\%, respectively.
 Furthermore, the architecture's results on multiple target variables show strong generalization capabilities. \end{itemize}